douvy/btc-tooling/README.md

 └── types/       # TypeScript type definitions
 ```

-## Deployment

-The application is optimized for Vercel deployment with:

-- Custom API proxies for CoinGecko and Coinbase with proper caching
-- Serverless function optimization (memory: 512MB, timeout: 10s)
-- Deprecation warning fixes for Node.js compatibility

 ## Contributing

 1. Fork the repository
-2. Create your feature branch: `git checkout -b feature/amazing-feature`
+2. Create your feature branch: `git checkout -b feature/new-feature`
-3. Commit your changes: `git commit -m 'Add feature'`
+3. Commit your changes: `git commit -m 'Add new feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
+4. Push to the branch: `git push origin feature/new-feature`
 5. Open a Pull Request

-## License

-MIT

----

-⭐ **If you find this useful, please star the repo!** ⭐
+If you find this project useful, please consider giving it a star